 Instead, she’s organised another vote on the same deal parliament voted on this week.
 Because she, like so many others, seem unable to face facts.

 Maybe you’ve heard this all before.
 I’ve talked about Brexit so much at the moment, both at work and at home, that I often feel like I’m repeating myself.
 I don’t want to be that person, that normal UK citizen, who presumes that they understand the complexities of managing Brexit in Parliament better than the people who are there.
 But I do have eyes, I do read the news and, working in a financial institutional, am really quite clued in as to what’s going on in Westminster, as much as any average citizen can be.
 And I – along with hosts of other smart, politically conscious people – am baffled as to how this has been handled, from the moment the vote was called three years ago.

-It’s so crazy and stupid and downright tedious at this point that it makes lots of us starting switching off.
+It’s so crazy and stupid and downright tedious at this point that I am starting to switch off, try as I might not to.
 It is hard to stay interested and keep the momentum when every huge change fades into the background of constant uproar and tension.
 Adaptation is a powerful drug.
 Brexit carnage dominating the news is our new normal.

 But this effect is insidious and it remains vital to stay interested.
 Political exhaustion plays right into the hands of those most invested in stripping the public of opportunities.
 If we all tire ourselves out, we’ll start accepting less and less in order to have the insane tedium be over.
 Maybe that’s why the PM keeps peddling the same deal over and over again, hoping that more and more people will reach breaking point and accept this crappy, second-rate option in order to just make it stop.

 I am glad we will (hopefully) delay Brexit instead of leaving in two weeks with no deal and in utter disarray.
 But I am not glad that this charade will continue.
 It is time for someone to make a choice, do something bold, piss a few people off and save the UK from economic turmoil in the process.